What are your content marketing goals?

 HOT TIP: Ditch the low-quality generic content friends–that ship has sailed!
 Now, it’s all about showing the world how awesome you really are, and making sure that everything you publish reflects that awesomeness (even if you publish half as often)!
 High-quality, niche-specific content is more important now than ever.
 When there is so much noise online, excellence is the only way to stand out!When there is so much noise online, excellence is the only way to stand out. #ContentMarketing #DigitalMarketing Click To Tweet

-Before you start planning your editorial calendar, you need a strategy.
+Before you start planning your editorial calendar, you need a blog strategy.
 Your editorial calendar is your “how.”
 How are you going to execute your strategy?

 So, you need a strategy first.